 Attackers may try and gain physical access to buildings containing confidential information by utilizing social engineering tactics such as tailgating or shoulder surfing, where they follow people without being noticed or looking over someone’s shoulder.
 At the same time, they enter their credentials into a system.

-MitM attacks are a severe concern to political leaders worldwide due not only to their sophisticated nature but also because once an attack succeeds, it can have long-lasting consequences for individuals and governments alike.
+MitM attacks are a severe concern to political leaders worldwide due to their sophisticated nature and because once an attack succeeds, it can have long-lasting consequences for individuals and governments alike.

 As such, organizations must focus on implementing proactive measures like authentication mechanisms and secure coding practices to minimize their risk of falling victim to these threats.